Nanolx/NanoDroid/README.md

 ### F-Droid Repository

 In order to ease updating NanoDroid's custom application builds you can use it's companion [F-Droid Repository](https://www.nanolx.org/fdroid/repo)

-### Scripts

-Misc.
-Scripts for use from PC/Notebook, while device is in TWRP, they are found in this repository:

-* **mount-magisk**
-  * script to mount or unmount Magisk in TWRP
-  * script toggles mount-state (read: will mount Magisk if unmounted and unmount Magisk if mounted)

 ## Details